tonsky/spectre/doc/turtles.rst

 .. note::

-   Usually a single instance of turtle will be constructed for each actor processing requests in web server, so you cannot rely on any local variables or actor’s locals inside turtle instances.
+   Usually a single :class:`Turtle`-s hierarchy is constructed for the whole application, not for each request, and that single hierarchy will process all requests in paraller, so you cannot rely on any local slots or ``Actor.locals`` data in :class:`Turtle`-s after its construction.
+Also, web servers are allowed to re-initialize your app at any time, so you should not rely on the fact when and how you :class:`Turtle`-s will be instantiated.